Jardines (company): Hongkong Land

 Hongkong Land is an Asian property investment, management and development group.
 Established in Hong Kong in 1889 by Sir Paul Chater and William Keswick, the group today has property interests across the region.
 In Hong Kong, the group owns and manages approximately 9,140,000 square feet (850,000 m2) of prime commercial space in Central.
 In Singapore, it is helping to create the city-state's Central Business District with an expanding joint venture portfolio of new developments.
 In addition to commercial properties, Hongkong Land also develops residential properties in key cities around the region including Hong Kong, mainland China, Macau and Singapore where its subsidiary MCL Land is a significant property developer.
-Jardine Strategic has a 50% shareholding in Hongkong Land.
+Jardine Strategic has a 53% shareholding in Hongkong Land.

 DFI Retail Group

 DFI Retail Group traces its origins in Hong Kong back to the 19th century when it was involved in the production of dairy products and ice.
 Today the company is a leading pan-Asian retailer.
 The Dairy Farm group's retail operations range from grocery retail and health and beauty stores to convenience and home furnishings, operating under a number of well-known local brands.
-It has a significant presence in Hong Kong, Taiwan, Malaysia, Singapore and Indonesia, and a growing presence in mainland China, India and Vietnam.
-Dairy Farm operates supermarkets under the banners of Wellcome, Jasons, Shop N Save, Cold Storage, Hero, Yonghui, and MarketPlace; hypermarkets under the Giant brand; health and beauty stores under Mannings and Guardian; IKEA furniture stores in Hong Kong, Indonesia and Taiwan; as well as 7-Eleven convenience stores.
+It has a significant presence in Hong Kong, Macau, Malaysia, Singapore, Taiwan, and Indonesia, and a growing presence in China, India and Vietnam.

+Dairy Farm operates supermarkets under the banners of Wellcome, Jasons, Shop N Save, Cold Storage, Hero, Yonghui, and MarketPlace; hypermarkets under the Giant brand; health and beauty stores under Mannings and Guardian; IKEA furniture stores in Hong Kong, Macau, Indonesia, and Taiwan; as well as 7-Eleven convenience stores.
 The group also has a 50% interest in Maxim's, Hong Kong's leading restaurant chain.

 Jardine Strategic has a 78% shareholding in Dairy Farm.
 As of 8 March 2012, Dairy Farm owned 70% of the shares of Lucky Group, the largest grocery mall operator in Cambodia.

 Mandarin Oriental

 Mandarin Oriental Hotel Group is an international hotel investment and management company operating deluxe and first class hotels and residences in city and resort destinations around the world.
 The group's flagship hotel, Mandarin Oriental, Hong Kong, has been recognised as one of the world's leading hotels since shortly after its opening in 1963 along with the equally world-renowned Mandarin Oriental, Bangkok, previously known as The Oriental.

 Jardine Strategic has a 79% shareholding in Mandarin Oriental.

+In October 2025, Jardine announced they will be buying the rest of the shares of the group, thus taking the group private.